etrainor/vsCode-tips-tricks/docs/TERMINAL.md

 ### The terminal can talk back to you.
 If you have a process that will take a long time and you don't want to sit and watch the progress bar, you can add a `say done` after your terminal command.

+Note: `say` is MAC only.
+There is an equivalent to say for Ubuntu called `espeak`.
+[Click Here](https://itsfoss.com/espeak-text-speech-linux/) for Installation Instructions.

 **Terminal Command:** git status ; say here is your git status

 ### Hyphens let you go back to wherever you were previously.